AeN-R-Workshop/7-GitHub/README.md

 # Instructions for the Nansen Legacy R workshop: GitHub session.

 Below, you can find instructions on what each participant has to do in this session.
+Whilst it should be possible to work through this without any experience with Git, the webinar I hosted (An introduction to Git and GitHub - see Yammer) provides more understanding of what each step does.
+You can view this webinar for reference throughout; everything covered in this session should be included.
+There are also many excellent explanations for each step online, since Git and GitHub are widely used.

 **Part 1: Working on your own repository**

-  1. Create your own repository (the green button that says 'New' on the organisation home page)
+  1. Create your own repository (the green button that says 'New' on the organisation home page).
+Make it public, and select the options to include a README and license file (GNU Public License v3.0).
+The optional description will populate the README.md file.

-  2. Navigate to where you want to work.
+  2. Working locally now, open your Git Bash terminal.
+Linux users can open their regular terminal.
+Navigate to where you want to work.
 Some useful bash commands for those unfamiliar with working in a terminal.

     pwd - lists the full path name of the current working directory ls - lists the contents of the current working directory